 When old-time ranchers

 and cowboys gather, they talk for hours recalling every horse

 they rode and telling the reasons for his worth.
 And thereby hangs

-a tale I read recently and another story told by an old-timer during an interview.
+a tale I read recently and another story told by an old-timer during

-especially the Comanche, were dependent on their
+The Plains Indians, especially the Comanche, were dependent on their

 moving their homes to another site, and for warfare.
 Before rifles

 became available, they hunted buffalo

 the prairies on their horses.

 were large, could run as fast as horses for miles, their hides were

 tough, and it sometimes took many arrows or lances to bring the beasts

 down.
 Since it required both hands to shoot an arrow, the horse was

 on its own to keep the hunter close enough to shoot into the animal.